Rail freight transport: Bulk

 Hopper cars are freight cars used to transport dry bulk commodities such as coal, ore, grain, track ballast, and the like.
 This type of car is distinguished from a gondola car (US) or open wagon (UIC) in that it has opening doors on the underside or on the sides to discharge its cargo.
-The development of the hopper car went along with the development of automated handling of such commodities, with automated loading and unloading facilities.
-There are two main types of hopper car: open and covered; Covered hopper cars are used for cargo that must be protected from the elements (chiefly rain) such as grain, sugar, and fertilizer.
+The development of the hopper car went hand in hand with the development of automated handling of such commodities, including automated loading and unloading facilities.
+There are two main types of hopper car: open and covered; Covered hopper cars are used for cargo that must be protected from the elements (chiefly rain), such as grain, sugar, and fertilizer.
 Open cars are used for commodities such as coal, which can get wet and dry out with less harmful effect.
 Hopper cars have been used by railways worldwide whenever automated cargo handling has been desired.
-Rotary car dumpers simply invert the car to unload it, and have become the preferred unloading technology, especially in North America; they permit the use of simpler, tougher, and more compact (because sloping ends are not required) gondola cars instead of hoppers.
+Rotary car dumpers invert the car to unload it, and have become the preferred unloading technology, especially in North America; they permit the use of simpler, tougher, and more compact (because sloping ends are not required) gondola cars instead of hoppers.

 Heavy-duty ore traffic

 The heaviest trains in the world carry bulk traffic such as iron ore and coal.
 Loads can be 130 tonnes per wagon and tens of thousands of tonnes per train.
-Daqin Railway transports more than 1 million tonnes of coal to the east sea shore of China every day and in 2009 is the busiest freight line in the world Such economies of scale drive down operating costs.
+Daqin Railway transports more than 1 million tonnes of coal to the east sea shore of China every day, and in 2009, it was the busiest freight line in the world Such economies of scale drive down operating costs.
 Some freight trains can be over 7 km long.